 Please take the time to carefully prepare and understand your equipment.
 If possible, it is best to use it in the field beforehand, perhaps on a backpacking trip or training hike.
 Take the time to properly label and identify all items of personal gear.
 Many items that climbers bring are almost identical.
-Your name on a garment tag or a piece of colored electrical tape on carabiners and miscellaneous items is an easy way to label your gear; fingernail polish on hard goods is excellent.
+Your name on a garment tag or a piece of colored electrical tape on carabiners and miscellaneous items are easy ways to label your gear; fingernail polish is universally excellent.
 If using tape or colored markers, make sure your labeling method is durable and water resistant.